BigMurph619/Emerald-Monomon/readme.md

 You may not intentionally kill a wild Pokemon for EXP unless game progression requires you to do so, depicted in a specific game rule [(refer to rule 3)](#specific-game-rules) or it is a Shiny Pokemon.

-No Redos: You may not re-fight trainers at any point using the VS Seeker or other means (See rule __ for Camera Crew).
+No Redos: You may not re-fight trainers at any point using the VS Seeker or other means (You may fight the Camera Crew once per location).
 You may not abuse respawning items by picking them up more than once

 No HM Moves on your primary Pokemon.